frmpiccolo/azure-ai-translator/README.md

 ---

+## Information

+The program performs the following tasks:

+1. **Extracts Content from a Web Page**: Given a URL, the script fetches the page content and extracts all paragraphs.
+2. **Translates Extracted Paragraphs**: Each paragraph obtained from the web page is translated to the target language specified by the user.
+3. **Translates Microsoft Word Files**: The script can also translate a Microsoft Word (.docx) file to the target language.

+This project demonstrates the integration of Azure OpenAI services into a Python application for web content extraction, document translation, and text processing.

 ## Environment Setup

 1. **Install Python**: Ensure you have Python 3.6 or higher installed.
 You can download it from [python.org](https://www.python.org/).